Vrun1506/Vrun1506/README.md

 # I'm Varun Nayak

-**`First Year Computer Science with Artificial Intelligence student and Founder of Flashcard Vault`**
+**`Second Year Computer Science with Artificial Intelligence student and Founder of Flashcard Vault`**

-<li>First year student at the University of York
+<li>Second year student at the University of York
 <li>Career Aspirations: Software Engineering (Full stack development), Cybersecurity and AI.

 <li>Founder of Flashcard Vault, a platform where I help students ace their exams one card at a time through selling the resources that I created and used while studying for my A levels.